 1. Xbox Wireless Controller

 By most accounts, Microsoft hit a home run with the Xbox 360 Wireless Controller.
-It makes sense, then, for the company to keep the design generally intact for the newer Xbox Wireless Controller and make a few tweaks where it counts.
+It makes sense, then, for the company to keep the design generally intact for the newer Xbox Wireless Controller, and make a few tweaks where it counts.

-For starters, the Xbox Wireless Controller features Bluetooth connectivity as of 2016.
-Using Microsoft’s Xbox Wireless protocol, the Xbox Wireless Controller easily and quickly connects to your PC.
-Older versions of the controller can still connect to your PC without cables, but you’ll need the Xbox Wireless Adapter.
+For starters, the Xbox Wireless Controller features Xbox Wireless and Bluetooth connectivity.
+Using Microsoft’s Xbox Wireless protocol, it can quickly and easily connect to your PC.
+Older versions of the controller can still connect to your computer without cables, but you’ll need the Xbox Wireless Adapter.

-2. DualShock 4 Wireless Controller
+2. Xbox Elite Wireless Controller Series 2

-5. Razer Wolverine Ultimate
+6. Razer Wolverine Ultimate